skule/bylaws/standing-rules.md

 1. When a resolution directs the Speaker to conduct "the nominations and election process" (henceforth a "motion to conduct elections") for one or more positions, the process in question is the one described below in this section, unless a different process specified in the Bylaws applies.
    1. If such resolution directs a person other than the Speaker to do so, the same process applies, with references to the Speaker substituted by the person directed.
+   1. If such resolution omits the reference to nominations, by instead specifying the nominees, section 0.6.2 shall be skipped.
 1. The Speaker shall first call for nominations.
    1. Any eligible candidate may nominate themself, without requiring a second.
    1. Any Member may nominate any eligible candidate who accepts the nomination.